wso2/docs-ei/en/micro-integrator/docs/references/connectors/google-firebase-connector/google-firebase-connector-example.md

 # Amazon S3 Connector Example

 Google Firebase is a rich modern platform to create quick mobile app back-ends, with a ton of built-in and ready-to-integrate features.
 The most used feature of Firebase is as a back-end.
-But along with this back-end, one of the popular features is **push notifications**.
-We can register Android, IOS and Web based backend to Google Firebase applications and push notifications to them.
+However, along with this back-end, one of the popular features is **push notifications**.
+We can register Android, IOS, and Web-based backend to Google Firebase applications and push notifications to them.
 Firebase being a Google product, a lot of people use it for reliable push notifications.
-In mobile world push notifications are very popular.
+In the mobile world, push notifications are very popular.

-You can use firebase console itself to trigger out messages to the registered devices or you can even schedule a CRON job.
-Firebase provides a `Messaging Console`, which you can use to send all kinds of push messages, filter target users, schedule messages and much more.
-Needlessly to state, it provides notification history and reports as well.
+You can use the Firebase console itself to trigger out messages to the registered devices or you can even schedule a CRON job.
+Firebase provides a `Messaging Console`, which you can use to send all kinds of push messages, filter target users, schedule messages, and much more.
+Needless to state, it provides notification history and reports as well.
 However, when it come to integration scenarios we should be able to generate a notification externally and send it to Google Firebase.

 **Google Firebase Connector** is useful for integrating Google Firebase with other enterprise applications, on-premise or cloud.
 You can generate notifications and send them to Firebase so that they will be triggered to all the registered devices on that topic.